ucsb-cs56-projects/cs56-games-alva/README.md

 ![Alt Text](https://github.com/a-saied/cs56-games-alva/blob/master/assets/1z7lhq.gif)

 ## How to Play
-To play, simply use A and D to move left and right.
+Objective: Get Alva from one end of the level to the other To play, simply use A and D to move left and right.
 W is to jump.
 SPACE is used to flip switches when nearby.
 Hold F to grab boxes and move them.